 President Australian Academy of Science, Professor of Medicine and Professor of Molecular Biology, University of NSW, and Chairman, CSL Limited

 Professor Shine was appointed to the CSL Board in June 2006 and became Chairman in October 2011.
+He retired from this position in October 2018.
 He is Professor of Molecular Biology and Professor of Medicine at the University of NSW, and a Director of many scientific research and medical bodies throughout Australia.
 Professor Shine was formerly President of the Museum of Applied Arts and Science (Powerhouse Museum and Sydney Observatory) and also Executive Director of the Garvan Institute of Medical Research.
 He was also formerly Chairman of the National Health and Medical Research Council and a Member of the Prime Minister’s Science, Engineering and Innovation Council.
 In November 2010, he was awarded the 2010 Prime Minister’s Prize for Science.
-In 2018 Professor Shine was appointed President of the Australian Academy of Science.
+In 2018, Professor Shine was appointed President of the Australian Academy of Science.